Recent surveys show social media will soon overrun traditional mainstream media as the prime source for information, entertainment, and marketing.

 Again if you are a publisher whose content approach is sole around social media – you may not survive long.
 Why?
 For more explanation, I have introduced two case study below why social media must not be your sole content plan.

 We know of LittleThings, Right?
 The not so viral platform encouraged users to share collections of videos, picture, and DIY projects.
 We also know of its unfortunate trend from grace to grass after Facebook’s change in news feed algorithm generated a 75% dip in its organic look.

 You may wonder how this happened for such a thoughtful platform.
 It seemed to have its strategy right.
 Well, the content makers made one grave mistake.
 Capitalized on the social giant news feed platform such that over 60 million of its monthly unique visitors originated from the Facebook universe.

-Facebook to restore its status act unapologetic resulting in a tricky relationship with publishers and a few casualties – among them – LittleThings and other viral sites like Upworthy.
+However, a dirty media syndrome engulfed Facebook during the 2016 election where viral content from publishers shared on its platform misled many and promoted hate-mongers.
+Facebook to restore its status acted unapologetic resulting in a tricky relationship with publishers and a few casualties – among them – LittleThings and other viral sites like Upworthy.

 But what’s with Facebook Algorithm change?

 Unlike before where Facebook newsfeed was bleeding of viral content from content producers.
 The algorithms now consider content which invites comments, opinions, engage an audience in groups, ask subscribers to follow, and raise your advertising cost.
 Something unheard.